paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-035-federal-land-policy-and-management.md

 ### Statutory Notes

 #### References in Text
-The Federal Advisory Committee Act, referred to in subsec. (a), is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.

 This Act, referred to in subsec. (e), is Pub.
 L. 94–579, Oct.
 21, 1976, 90 Stat.
-2743, as amended, known as the Federal Land Policy and Management Act of 1976.
+2743, known as the Federal Land Policy and Management Act of 1976.
 For complete classification of this Act to the Code, see Tables.

 #### Amendments
+2022—Subsec. (a).
+Pub.
+L. 117–286 substituted “chapter 10 of title 5.” for “the Federal Advisory Committee Act (86 Stat.
+770).”

 1978—Subsec. (a).
 Pub.
 L. 95–514 substituted in first sentence “shall establish” for “is authorized to establish”.

 #### Termination of Advisory Councils
 Advisory councils established after Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period beginning on the date of their establishment, unless, in the case of a council established by the President or an officer of the Federal Government, such council is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a council established by the Congress, its duration is otherwise provided for by law.
-See sections 3(2) and 14 of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, 776, set out in the Appendix to Title 5, Government Organization and Employees.
+See sections 1001(2) and 1013 of Title 5, Government Organization and Employees.

 <a id="section-1740"></a>